enatsek/x386.org/networkubuntu.md

           via: 192.168.1.216
 ```

-Restart Networking (Your SSH connection may break, reconnect)
+Restart networking (your SSH connection may break; reconnect if needed):

 ```
 sudo netplan apply